-A hikers worst nightmare on a day out is definitely having a hotspot turn into a full blown blister.
-They are debilitating, annoying, and in the worst case scenario, they can become infected and cause a whole mess of other problems.
-Yes, there are ways to prevent blisters while hiking by putting duct tape on your hotspots, or using moleskin on your feet before they develop further, but outfitting your feet with the proper gear is an even better place to start.
+A hikers worst nightmare on a day out is having a hotspot turn into a full blown blister.
+They’re debilitating, annoying, and in the worst case scenario, they can become infected and cause a whole mess of other problems.

 Best Hiking Socks to Prevent Blisters